-Nodle’s mission is to build the largest wireless network on earth to connect the next trillion things
+Nodle’s mission is to build the largest decentralized network on earth to connect the next trillion things.

 To realize this mission, Nodle has built the Nodle Network, Nodle Platform, the Nodle Chain and network effects that resulting from: